Las Canciones del Amor (The Songs of Love)

 • Pedro Suárez (Male Lead): A passionate and soulful ranchera singer whose deep voice reverberates with the traditions of his heritage.
 Grounded by family and driven by love, he balances fame with humility, pouring his heart into every song and every step of his journey.

-• Tábata Quintanilla (Main Antagonist): A manipulative and ambitious fashion executive who feigns affection for Pedro while secretly plotting against both him and Natalia.
+• Tábata Quintanilla (Main Antagonist): A manipulative and ambitious fashion consultant who feigns affection for Pedro while secretly plotting against both him and Natalia.
 She views Natalia as a threat to her own rise in the fashion world and will stop at nothing to undermine her success.

-Supporting Characters:
+Supporting Characters

 • Lourdes Pavón: Natalia's wise and loving grandmother (Abuela), the embodiment of tradition and family.
 She offers gentle guidance, keeps the family’s cultural roots alive, and is a source of strength for the entire Pavón clan.